 A recent literature review by Barrett & Marshall (2017) suggests that there is limited research about PWCD who are refugee-survivors of SGBV; there are no data available on the size/nature of the challenges facing refugee-survivors of SGBV with CD in accessing support; and there is extremely limited reporting of Sexual and Reproductive Health Education (SRHE) and support services specifically adapted for refugee-survivors of SGBV with CD.
 This project builds on a seed-funded project started in 2016.

-This project is a consultation, aimed at looking at what services exist currently, how fit for purpose they are for PWCD, to begin to generate solutions to improve services.
+This project is a consultation and forms the first stage of the Humanitarian Innovation process (see the Humanitarian Innovation Guide) by looking at what services exist currently, how fit for purpose they are for refugees with communication disability, to begin to generate ides about solutions to improve services.
 The methodology draws on qualitative research methods, including participant interviews and focus group discussions